 Most important fields are Source and Destination IP addresses.

-IP packet is just another layer of encapsulation.
-IP's role is to get a packet from source host to final destination, travelling thru the networks of the internetwork, hopping from router to router.
+IP packet is another layer of encapsulation.
+IP's role is to try to get a packet from source host to final destination, travelling thru the networks of the internetwork, hopping from router to router.
 IP does not guarantee delivery; for that, TCP is used.

 16-bit Length field implies <=64KB Data field but usually the TCP/UDP payload has been segmented to fit in an Ethernet frame.